logicalperson0/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

    -> displays good luck for the 8th loop iteration
    -> displays Best School for the other iterations

-6-superstitious_numbers: Displays numbers from 1 to 20 and displays:-> bad luck from China, bad luck from Japan and bad luck from Italy for the 4th, 9th and 17th iteration, respectively
+6-superstitious_numbers: Displays numbers from 1 to 20 and displays:-> bad luck from China, -> bad luck from Japan and -> bad luck from Italy:-> for the 4th, 9th and 17th iteration, respectively

 7-clock: Displays the time for 12 hours and 59 minutes

 8-for_ls: Displays the content of the current directory in a list format

 9-to_file_or_not_to_file: script that gives you information about the school file

+10-fizzbuzz: Displays the fizzbuzz sequence